-SUPERINTENDENTS: Christina Conner ASSISTANT SUPERINTENDENTS: Joshua Conner, Brandi & Caleb LaFond, Lizzy Vajnar
+SUPERINTENDENTS: Christina Conner and Brandi Lafond ASSISTANT SUPERINTENDENTS: Joshua Conner, Caleb Lafond and Lizzy Vajnar

 Register your entries into the fairentry.com system by the Fair entry deadline.
-Check in items on Monday, July 18, 3 - 7 p.m.
-Schedule a time before the Fair to visit with a judge on Tuesday, July 19.
+Check in items on Monday, July 17, 3-7 p.m.
+Schedule a time before the Fair to visit with a judge on Tuesday, July 18.
 If a 4-H'er cannot attend judging, attach a note card explaining how the article was planned and made.
+Exhibits will release from 8:00-9 a.m. on Sunday, July 23.

-1. Each exhibit entered must be accompanied with a cost of materials, a bill of materials and a plan from which it was constructed.
+- 1. Each exhibit entered must be accompanied with a cost of materials, a bill of materials and a plan from which it was constructed.
 Plan must be complete and accurate, either by scale drawing or fully dimensioned, to the extent that a duplicate item could be built using the plans as a guide.
 If you draw your own plans, a scale of 1/4 inch = 1 foot is suggested.
 Projects with missing or insufficient plans will be lowered one ribbon placing.
-Please note: a set of step by step instructions is not a plan.

-2. Refinished/repaired furniture should be exhibited in the Home Environment Project in order to qualify for State Fair.

-3. Projects made from pre-cut kits are not allowed for State Fair consideration.

-4. In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and Usefulness.

-5. The use of materials other than wood should be kept to a minimum.

-6. Firearms and weapons are not to be entered or displayed.

-7. Projects that have unsecured glass, i.e. glass shelves, glass top of a coffee table, etc. should not be brought to the fair.
+Please note: a set of step by step instructions is not a plan. - 2.
+Refinished/repaired furniture should be exhibited in the Home Environment Project in order to qualify for State Fair. - 3.
+Projects made from pre-cut kits are not allowed for State Fair consideration. - 4.
+In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and Usefulness. - 5.
+The use of materials other than wood should be kept to a minimum. - 6.
+Firearms and weapons are not to be entered or displayed. - 7.
+Projects that have unsecured glass, i.e. glass shelves, glass top of a coffee table, etc. should not be brought to the fair.
 Glass that is secured in the project, i.e., glass front of a gun cabinet, etc., is permissible since it cannot be easily removed.